-- Use the Department for Work and Pensions’ digital Midlife MOT to take stock of your work, health and money with future planning in mind.
+- Use the Department for Work and Pensions’ digital Midlife MOT (external link) to take stock of your work, health and money with future planning in mind.

 - If you aren’t able to work full time, it doesn’t mean that you can’t work at all.

 - Many employers offer flexible working which includes job sharing and part time hours, so you can still be working and earning in a way that suits you.
 They may also offer the opportunity to work from home or in a location that’s convenient for you.

 - Find out more about the types of flexible arrangements available and how they may help you on our flexible working page.

 The skills and experience you’ve built up through your working life could be of huge value to employers.
 But you may want to refresh or build on some of those skills, or maybe try something completely new.
 Here are some options that are available for people of all ages.

 - Returnerships bring together training, skills, and support opportunities for people over 50 and looking to return to work.
 There are a range of free and flexible courses available, including apprenticeships, Skills Bootcamps and Sector-based Work Academy Programmes.
 Find out more on Skills for Life (external website).

 - If you are claiming Universal Credit, your Work Coach can offer you tailored employment and skills support as part of 50 PLUS: Choices (external website).